-Developed options for how we will use our buildings to secure our collections
+- o Developed options for how we will use our buildings to secure our collections - Sought funding to increase access and engagement with our collections by redesigning buildings and creating activity programmes to attract a broader range of users. - Used new and existing partnerships to increase funding, expertise and resources for the service to reduce dependency on council funds. - Evaluated our progress and produced case studies to share our learning, in our aim to become a recognised leader in our sector for Active Partnership. - o Increased the number and types of volunteers who work alongside our professional staff and produced accredited training programmes for them.

-- Sought funding to increase access and engagement with our collections by redesigning buildings and creating activity programmes to attract a broader range of users. - Used new and existing partnerships to increase funding, expertise and resources for the service to reduce dependency on council funds. - Evaluated our progress and produced case studies to share our learning, in our aim to become a recognised leader in our sector for active partnership. - Increased the number and types of volunteers who work alongside our professional staff and produced training programmes for them. - Delivered a strong online presence to engage users, offer services, and generate income for the service. - o Ensured the resilience of the service for the future.
+- Delivered a strong online presence to engage users, offer services, and generate income for the service. - o Ensured the resilience of the service for the future.

-The Archive and Heritage Service will update this Plan annually and undertake a full review every three years.
-(Reviewed January 2018, next review 2021)
+The Archive and Heritage Service will update this Plan annually and undertake a full review in 2018.